-- VH-MDX was observed further east of this position as described above - The pilot displayed relative calmness and was chatty.
+- VH-MDX was observed further east of this position as described above - The pilot displayed relative calmness and was chatty. - A more likely explanation for the 150 heading call (below).

 As section 3.7.2 discussed, VH-MDX was located around the upper southern mountain slopes of the main Barrington range around this time so would likely have been subject to significant turbulence.